uldyssian-sh/enterprise-eks-multi-az-cluster/README.md

 We welcome contributions!
 Please see our [Contributing Guide](.github/CONTRIBUTING.md) for details.

+**Branch Protection**: Main branch is protected - all changes require PR with approvals and passing CI checks.

 ## 🔒 Security

 Security is our top priority.
 Please see our [Security Policy](.github/SECURITY.md) for reporting vulnerabilities.